-- When choosing canned products, opt for “unsweetened” fruit and “no salt added” veggies.
+- When choosing canned products, choose “unsweetened” fruit and “no salt added” veggies.

 - Watch for frozen vegetables with added sauces, as these can be high in sodium.

-- Be careful of frozen dinner, which can be very high in both sodium and fat.
+- Be careful of frozen dinners, which can be very high in sodium and fat.